 - If the borrower is not a U.S. citizen or permanent resident, a creditworthy cosigner who is a U.S. citizen or permanent resident will be required.

 - If the borrower is the sole applicant, he/she must be at least 18 years old in all states with the exception of age 19 in Alabama and Nebraska and age 21 in Indiana, Mississippi, New York and Puerto Rico.
 If a borrower does not meet the age of majority requirements in his/her state, a creditworthy cosigner will be required.

 - The borrower must satisfy credit criteria.
 If the borrower does not have satisfactory credit, a creditworthy cosigner will be required.

 Whose credit history is checked for loan approval, the co-signer's or the borrower's?

 The credit history of both the borrower and cosigner will be checked, regardless of whether the cosigner is options or required.
 Eligibility and interest rates and fees may be based on the higher of the two credit scores.
 So, even if a borrower could qualify for a private student loan on his or her own, adding a cosigner may yield a lower interest rate.

 What is my interest rate going to be?

-The Prime rate is a “reference or base rate” that banks use to set the price or interest rate on many of their commercial loans and some of their consumer loan products.
-The prime rate tracks fairly closely with other short-term interest rates, such as the overnight federal funds rate.
+The Prime Lending Rate is a reference or base rate that banks use to set the price or interest rate on many of their commercial loans and consumer loan products.
+It is the interest rate they charge to their best credit customers.
+The Prime Lending Rate is published in the Wall Street Journal.